Nonye2K3/chia/FAQ.md

 # How do I rotate logs?

 In the past we recommended using logrotate but python did not interact nicely with it.
 Starting with 1.0 beta 6, chia-blockchain will automatically rotate every 20MB and save 7 previous log segments before deleting the oldest so you don't have to do anything.

+# Why does my node have no connections?

+If your node has no connections, it could be one of many reasons.
+You might need to disable upnp in the config file (~/.chia/config/config.log).
+You might have multiple nodes running on the same machine, or in the same wifi network.
+Make sure to close all chia appliations on your computer.
+Also check your firewall or antivirus software, which might be blocking connections.